timofeysie/satisfactory/docs/19 - Fixing the unit tests.md

 I've seen that error plenty of times: 'X" only refers to a type, but is being used as a value here.ts(2693)

-But suprisingly, given all the notes for this project, there is no mention of it.
+But surprisingly, given all the notes for this project, there is no mention of it.
 So will be good to get the solution on record.
 A quick google of the second part of the error provided [the solution](https://stackoverflow.com/questions/52368118/an-element-access-expression-should-take-an-argument) to "An element access expression should take an argument.eslint", which is instead of using "Product []", just use "[]".

 Try the tests again: nx test products